sagar61205/Sales-forecast/README.md

  #### Insights:

    <ul>
-   <li>Seasonality was present in the overall model.
+   <li>Seasonality is present in the overall model.
    <li>Sales-margin(%) is stable across time.
   </ul>